 - You can’t control everything that happens to you, but you CAN control the way you respond.
 And in your response is your greatest power.
 Yes, most of your stress comes directly from the way you think and respond, not the way life is.
 Adjust your attitude, and all that extra stress is gone.

 - Don’t bother worrying about whether there will be problems.
 There will be plenty of them, and you’ll work your way through every one of them.

 - If you worry too much about what might be, and wonder too long about what might have been, you will ignore and completely miss what is.
 Realize that worrying is a misuse of your incredible creative energy.
 Instead of imagining the worst, imagine the best and how you can bring it about.
-(Angel and I show how in the “Happiness” chapter of 1,000 Little Things Happy, Successful People Do Differently.)
+(Marc and I show how in the “Happiness” chapter of 1,000 Little Things Happy, Successful People Do Differently.)

 - Today is a choice.
 Today, choose grace over impatience, beauty over negativity, and presence over panic.

-- You are alive and breathing, so act like it.
+- You are alive and breathing, so behave like it.
 Let go of what’s wrong and grab a hold of what’s right.
 Make things happen, and then let things happen.
 Learn, accept, explore, create and experience, every single day, one tiny step at a time.
-(Angel and I build tiny, life-changing daily rituals with our students in the “Goals and Growth” module of Getting Back to Happy.)
+(Marc and I build tiny, life-changing daily rituals with our students in the “Goals and Growth” module of Getting Back to Happy.)

 - Keep being mindful.
 Keep breathing deeply.
 Things ultimately turn out best for people who make the best out of the way things turn out.

 And because there’s an obvious correlation to this post, I’ll leave you with a little something I have pinned to my office bulletin board for 2023: